nathanielCherian/nathaniel/nathanblog/posts/lawasinterest.md

 ---
 path: "/law-as-the-interest-of-the-stronger"
 date: 2023-10-1
-title: "Law as the Interest of the Stringer"
+title: "Law as the Interest of the Stronger"
 summary: "What truly is a law?
 In 'The Republic', Thrasycamus claims that law is none other than 'the interest of the stronger'.
 In this paper I will explore this concept of law further.
 Written for PHIL 206 at Purdue."
 status: published
 tags: 'philosophy'